Ariel-HH/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-## Description of this CodeBook
+## Description of this Code-Book

 Our objective is to create a data set from the measurements made in the experiments described in the ‘README’ file.
-The organization of this CodeBook is as follows:
+The organization of this Code-Book is as follows:

 - Description of the files that originally contained the data which we read and manipulate on the 'run_analysis.R' R script.
 - Description of the variables measured  in the experiments described in the ‘README’ file, which measurements data is contained in the files mentioned in the previous point.